 Coping While Apart

-During normal times, the fall and winter months are wonderful times to gather.
-So, limiting and changing the way in which we gather with family and friends isn’t easy.
+Limiting and changing the way we gather with family and friends isn’t easy, especially in the winter months.
 It may cause feelings of stress, anxiety or depression.
 This time of year, it’s important that we practice self-care and support others who may be feeling lonely or isolated.

 If you are experiencing stress due to COVID-19 call the Washington Listens line at 833-681-0211 for support and resources.